Anna Paulson is associate director of research, a senior vice president, and director of financial markets at the Federal Reserve Bank of Chicago.

 Paulson joined the Chicago Fed as an economist in 2001 after serving as an assistant professor of finance at Kellogg School of Management at Northwestern University.
 In 2009, she was promoted to vice president in the Financial Markets Group and was instrumental in the formation of the Insurance Initiative, which analyzes financial stability and regulatory issues related to the insurance industry on behalf of the Federal Reserve System.

 Paulson's research focuses on how risk and incomplete financial markets influence household financial choices.
 Her research has been published in leading scholarly journals, including the Journal of Political Economy, the Review of Economics and Statistics and the Review of Financial Studies.
 She received a B.A. from Carleton College and a Ph.D. in economics from the University of Chicago.

-Interview with Bloomberg TV on March 18, 2013, on Harvard Business School working paper, No. 13-064.
+Interview with Bloomberg TV on March 18, 2013, to discuss findings on "High School Curriculum and Financial Outcomes: The Impact of Mandated Personal Finance and Mathematics Courses," Harvard Business School, working paper, No. 13-064.